 The Children and Families Act 2014 says that all maintained schools must publish a Special Educational Needs and Disabilities (SEND) Information Report every year.
 This report explains how our school meets the needs of children with SEND.
-It is shown on our school websites.
+This can be found on our school websites.